NicolasLM/spinach/doc/user/production.rst

 Spinach
 -------

-Since Spinach relies heavily on threads the user's code MUST be thread-safe.
-This is usually quite easy to achieve on a traditional web application because frameworks like Flask or Django make that obvious.
+Since by default Spinach executes jobs in a separate threads, the user's code must be thread-safe.
+This is usually quite easy to achieve on a traditional web application because frameworks like Flask or Django make that straightforward.

 Tasks should not store state in the process between invocations.
 Instead all state must be stored in an external system, like a database or a cache.
 This